rsx-electrical/basicsKiCAD/Kicad_library_setup.md

 > Git download and installation is skipped.
 Refer to the linked guides.

 - a.
 Download [Git](https://git-scm.com)
 - b.
-Install git.
+Install Git.
 Here's a [guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 > [!NOTE]
 > - Here's an easier guide for windows, watch until 1:14. [https://www.youtube.com/watch?v=iYkLrXobBbA](https://www.youtube.com/watch?v=iYkLrXobBbA)
 - c.
 In git bash type: (fill in the < > with your directory)